rocheseb/ginput/README.md

 ## 1 - NEW: ##

-used to generate MOD files on GEOS5-FP-IT times for all TCCON sites at once using GEOS5-FP-IT daily files
+used to generate MOD files on GEOS5-FP-IT times for all TCCON sites at once using GEOS5-FP-IT 3-hourly files

-It will generate MOD files both along the vertical above the site location and along the sun ray
+It will generate MOD files both along the vertical above the site location, and along the sun ray if required

-Running the code like this will generate MOD files for ALL sites withtin the date range on GEOS5 times (every 3 hours) using GEOS5-FP-IT daily files
+Running the code like this will generate MOD files for ALL sites withtin the date range on GEOS5 times (every 3 hours) using GEOS5-FP-IT 3-hourly files

 The first time the code is run the skyfield library will download 4 files named 'de421.bsp', 'deltat.data', 'deltat.preds', and 'Leap_Second.dat'